Hannibal (2001 film): Plot

 Verger bribes Krendler to frame Starling for hiding evidence against Lecter, leading to her suspension.
 Lecter summons Starling to Washington Union Station, where he encourages her to quit her job.
 However, Verger's men trail Starling and capture Lecter.
-Starling infiltrates Verger's estate, where she learns that Verger intends to feed Lecter alive to a herd of purpose-bred wild boars.
+Starling infiltrates Verger's estate, where she learns that Verger intends to feed Lecter alive to a herd of purpose-bred giant forest hogs.
 She frees Lecter from the boar pen but a guard shoots her.
-The boars devour the guards but ignore Lecter.
+Lecter saves the wounded Starling from being attacked by the boars by picking her up and standing still, as the boars devour the bleeding guards.
 Verger orders Cordell, his physician, to shoot Lecter, but Lecter offers to take the blame if Cordell kills Verger instead.
 Cordell, who dislikes Verger, shoves him into the pen, where the boars eat him alive.
 Lecter carries an unconscious Starling to safety.

 Starling awakens in Krendler's home, wearing an unfamiliar cocktail dress.
 Although Lecter has sedated her and Krendler, she has the presence of mind to call the police.
 She then finds Lecter preparing an elegant dinner, during which Krendler lobs misogynistic insults at her.
 He then insults Lecter's cooking.
 Lecter opens Krendler's skull, removes part of his brain, sautés it, and feeds it to Krendler.
 Although Lecter hopes to impress Starling by torturing her oppressor, she is horrified and attacks Lecter, but he overpowers and kisses her.
 She handcuffs their wrists together.
 Hearing the police arrive, Lecter raises a cleaver over her wrist, seemingly ready to maim her.
 However, the film cuts to Starling raising her hands, both intact, to meet the police.
 On a flight, Lecter, his arm in a sling, shares a piece of Krendler's brain with a curious boy, saying it is important to "try new things.”